 On June 30, Oregon Governor Kate Brown signed a bill into law that bans tear gas, except in situations where police declare a riot and broadcast a warning that tear gas is imminent before deploying it — a pretty big loophole.
 Just hours later, protesters were tear-gassed by the Portland Police Bureau, and three journalists were arrested.

-The Black-led and community-driven organization, Don’t Shoot PDX, subsequently filed a lawsuit against the city of Portland, reports Willamette Week.
+The Black-led and community-driven organisation, Don’t Shoot PDX, subsequently filed a lawsuit against the city of Portland, reports Willamette Week.
 “The ink was barely dry on the order before the City violated it,” the filing reads.
 “There does not appear to be any effort to avoid exposing entire crowds of people to pepper spray; indeed, officers appear at times to be acting in open defiance of that prohibition.”

 So when mere weeks later, Mayor Ted Wheeler was among those tear-gassed by federal agents, many protesters did not express sympathy or concern.
 “How does it taste?” one protester shouted at Wheeler, reports the Washington Post.
 “How can you let your people get gassed out here every night?”
 Portland residents called out what they believed to be a double standard.
 How could Wheeler permit local law enforcement to tear gas protesters one week, then turn around to join the protesters and call the same act at the hands of federal officers “abhorrent?”